Mitch Unrein: Regular season

+Playoffs

 Personal life

 Unrein is married to Olympic bronze-medalist trapshooter Corey Cogdell.

 He has five siblings.
 His older brothers Mark and Mike, both played college football for the University of Northern Colorado Bears.
 His older sister Natalie, who also went to UNC, is a three-time All-American swimmer and still holds one of the top-10 records for the 100 meter backstroke in UNC history.
-He is also distant cousins with former NFL defensive end Terry Unrein, who was selected in the third round of the 1986 NFL Draft by the San Diego Chargers.
+He is also distant cousins with former NFL defensive end Terry Unrein, who was selected in the third round of the 1986 NFL draft by the San Diego Chargers.